HackTricks-wiki/hacktricks/windows/windows-local-privilege-escalation/named-pipe-client-impersonation.md

 It is possible for the named pipe server to impersonate the named pipe client's security context by leveraging a `ImpersonateNamedPipeClient` API call which in turn changes the named pipe server's current thread's token with that of the named pipe client's token.

-We can update the the named pipe server's code like this to achieve the impersonation - note that modifications are seen in line 25 and below:&#x20;
+We can update the the named pipe server's code like this to achieve the impersonation - note that modifications are seen in line 25 and below:

 ```cpp
 int main() {